Optical calibration systems of the Pacific Ocean Neutrino Experiment: Optical calibration module

 \subsection{Characterization}

-A total of eight CBs are produced and assembled, totaling 40 flasher and 32 self-monitoring sensor channels, respectively.
-QC measurements and characterizations for all CBs are performed.
+A total of eight CBs were produced and assembled, totaling 40 flasher and 32 self-monitoring sensor channels, respectively.
+QC measurements and characterizations were performed for all CBs.

-Similarly to the directional flashers, all 40 light pulser channels on the produced and assembled CBs are characterized and quality-checked with the measurement setup and parameters described in \cref{sec:directional}.
-Measurements on each channel are carried out over a bias voltage range of \unit[$0-30$]{V} and frequencies between \unit[100]{Hz} and \unit[100]{kHz}.
-All channels passed QC, and measurement results for the full population of production CB flasher channels are given in \cref{fig:pcal-flasher-summary}.
+Similarly to the directional flashers, all 40 light pulser channels on the produced and assembled CBs were characterized and quality-checked with the measurement setup and parameters described in \cref{sec:directional}.
+Measurements on each channel were carried out over a bias voltage range of \unit[$0-30$]{V} and frequencies between \unit[100]{Hz} and \unit[100]{kHz}.
+All channels passed QC above the main operational bias voltage of \unit[10]{V}.
+Results for the full population of production CB channels are given in \cref{fig:pcal-flasher-summary}.

 P-CAL flashers are also designed for a target lifetime of \unit[20]{years}.
-Therefore, one CB which passed QC was subjected to the same longevity test as the directional flashers (see \cref{fig:flasher-aging}).
+Therefore, one CB which passed QC was subjected to the same longevity test as the directional flashers (\cref{fig:flasher-aging}).
 To simulate accelerated aging, each flasher channel on the CB is continuously operated for \unit[24]{hours}, and pulse properties are monitored using external sensors.
-The results in \cref{fig:pcal-aging} show a burn-in phase that depends on GaNFET and diode, but no long-term degradation.
+The results in \cref{fig:pcal-aging} show a warm-up phase during which the yield decreases by about \unit[10]{\%} in the first \unit[$1-3$]{hours} (depending on GaNFET and diode type), but no long-term degradation.
+All QC measurements were taken without warm-up time.

-Using the same setup, the analog outputs of the self-monitoring sensors are tested.
-For this QC step, bias voltages for each flasher are varied, and the analog outputs of the self-monitoring sensors are recorded with an oscilloscope.
+Using the same setup, the analog outputs of the self-monitoring sensors were tested.
+For this QC step, bias voltages for each flasher were varied, and the analog outputs of the self-monitoring sensors were recorded with an oscilloscope.
 Notably, the absolute light scale will differ slightly when fully integrated into the P-CAL, but the relative sensor response to varying light yields can be characterized.
 Example output pulses for varying flasher bias voltages are shown in \cref{fig:pcal-sensor-pulses}.
 The measured amplitudes of the various sensor channels are used to estimate the incident optical power.
-Since their outputs are used for in-situ monitoring, we are interested in characterizing their linearity.
-By iteratively measuring the amplitudes of sensor channel outputs across different flasher channels and bias voltages, the relative behavior of the sensor channels can be characterized.
+Since these are used for in situ monitoring, we are interested in characterizing their response.
+By iteratively measuring sensor channel output amplitudes across different flasher channels and bias voltages, their relative behavior can be characterized.
 Results for all CBs are shown in \cref{fig:pcal-sensor-summary}.